 How Much and What Type of Care Should Be Given?

-As your pet ages, you will need to make decisions regarding his or her care.
-If your pet has a terminal illness or is reaching the end of his or her senior years, make an appointment with us to discuss:
+As your pet ages, you will need to make decisions regarding her care.
+If your pet has a terminal illness or is reaching the end of her senior years, make an appointment with us to discuss:

 You have a few choices regarding what will be done with your pet’s remains one he or she has passed.
 It is most common to have a cremation performed, which we can assist you in arranging.
 We have several options if you choose to keep your pet’s ashes, as well.

 The bond between you and your pet can make it difficult to make decisions regarding end-of-life care.
 Over the course of your pet’s life, as you bring him or her in for physicals, vaccinations, or other treatments, talk with us about how we can help you when there may be a tough decision to make.
 We only want what is truly best for you both.

 We are here for you and your pets.
 Please give us a call to speak to our caring and compassionate team.